alcatrazEscapee/mcjunitlib/README.md

 1) First, build the test.
 This can be anything that is saveable using a vanilla structure block.
 2) Save the structure, using the vanilla structure block.
 Once it is saved, move the generated `.nbt` file to your mod `src/test/resources` sources.
 3) Write a test class and method.
 Each method must match up exactly with a structure file.
-4) Add an entry point for the integration test infrastructure into your test sources (`src/main/test`) - more on this later.
+4) Add an [Entry Point](#integration-test-entry-point) for the integration test infrastructure into your test sources (`src/main/test`).

+When the test server is ran, integration tests will be constructed and ran, and can be viewed by connecting to the server after tests have finished (if `--crashOnFailedTests` was not passed in).

+In order to run the integration tests manually:

-5) Create a new world, with the world type "Superflat", Disable Structures, Creative, and Cheats Enabled.
+1) Create a new world, with the world type "Superflat", Disable Structures, Creative, and Cheats Enabled.
-7) Run `/integrationTests setup`.
+2) Run `/integrationTests setup`.
 This will build all integration tests.
-8) Run `/integrationTests run`.
+3) Run `/integrationTests run`.
 This will run all integration tests.
 Success will result in green beacon beams.
 Failures will result in red beacon beams and errors emitted to the log.

 You can re-run `setup` and `run` as many times as necessary, provided they execute in that order.
 While tests are running, they will be indicated by a gray beacon beam.
 Only once tests have all finished (all beacon beams are red or green) can you run the tests again.